alokkumarr/my-big-project-/doc/development.md

    correspond to the new environment, for example hostnames matching the environment

-[sip operations guide]: ../dist/src/main/asciidoc/sip-operations/index.adoc
+[SIP Operations Guide]: ../dist/src/main/asciidoc/sip-operations/index.adoc

 # Making a release

 To make a release of the project, execute the following steps:

 1. Identify the Git revision to be used for the release.
 This will typically be `origin/master` after all required pull requests have been merged.

 2. Update your local repository to include the latest merges for the remote master branch:

         $ git fetch

 3. Tag the revision using Git and push the tag to the central
    repository:

         $ git tag -a -m "Version 1.0.0" v1.0.0 <commit>
         $ git push --tags

 4. Note: The placeholder `<commit>` refers to the revision that has been selected for the release.

 5. Start a customized build of the [project] on the continuous integration server using the newly created release tag (click the "Run" dropdown menu and select "Run customized..." and enter the release tag, for example `v1.0.0`, in the Revision field).

 6. After starting the build, go to the Build result summary page and add the label "release" (which ensures it will be available for download indefinitely, instead of eventually being expired and deleted by the continuous integration server).

 7. When the build finishes successfully, announce it by publishing a link to the artifacts page in the project Slack channel.
 Also add the link to the corresponding [release notes] in Confluence.

 If additional fixes are needed after tagging, just repeat the same process above but increase the patch component of the version (for